anthwlock/untrunc/README.md

     unzip master.zip

-and then go into the directory where it's been unzipped:
+Go into the directory where it's been unzipped:

     cd untrunc-master